-Spaces that offer educational professionals with opportunities to take "time out", to listen to themselves, to think about mental states
+Spaces that offer educational professionals with opportunities to withdraw, to listen to themselves, to think about mental states

-> Important:
+Important:

-These "reflection spaces" are not simply there but must always be turned into such places and used as such.
+These "reflection spaces" are not simply there but must always be made into such places and used as such.

 Create acceptance for the use of these spaces and integrate them firmly into the organizational framework.